Riham1633/Data-Science-Methods-in-Cyber/README.md

 ## Execution Instructions

 1. Open the notebook Tree_based_IDS_Reproduction_2.ipynb.
-2. Install the required Python packages (The first cell).
+2. Install the required Python packages: pip install -r requirements.txt
-3. Upload the dataset CICIDS2017_sample.csv in the second cell.
+3. Download the sampled CICIDS2017 dataset from the link above and upload CICIDS2017_sample.csv when prompted by the notebook.
 4. Execute the rest of the notebook.

 The notebook performs: